top of page

 The fundamental nature of Artica, experiencing site-specific multi-media art in and around a site of urban decay and industrial detritus, necessitates that some locations of the festival are more difficult to get to.
 That being said, the staff at Artica is prepared to do everything they can to help participants get where they want to go and to experience as much of Artica as desired.
 We have alternative transportation available on site to help transport to and across more difficult spaces.
 Do not hesitate to find a staff member or volunteer to ask for assistance.
 The gate entrance is always attended.

-Artica, a multi-disciplinary arts organization founded to celebrate the creative community of the St. Louis region, aims to present a broad spectrum of artists, cultures and mindsets, to the greater St. Louis community.
+ARTICA, a multi-disciplinary arts organization founded to celebrate the creative community of the St. Louis region, aims to present a broad spectrum of artists and mindsets, to the greater St. Louis community.

-We pledge to provide opportunity for people of all backgrounds to participate in the festival inclusive of race, ethnicity, immigration status, religion, age, geography, ability, sexual orientation and/or gender and gender-identity.
+We pledge to provide opportunity for people of all backgrounds to participate in the festival.
 In essence, we celebrate the differences and cultivate the unique spirit of each and every individual.

-With our yearly festival we strive to include as diverse a group of creatives as possible, and throughout the year have community building activities and gatherings to foster our community and reinforce its growth and vigor.
+With our yearly festival we strive to include a welcoming atmosphere to everyone and throughout the year have community building activities and gatherings to foster our community and reinforce its growth and vigor.

 The Team